-When confronted by an unexpected crisis that involves tragic violence, like the recent mass shooting at the synagogue in Pittsburgh, individuals will respond in their own unique ways given their personality and prior life experiences.
+When confronted by an unexpected crisis that involves tragic violence, individuals will respond in their own unique ways given their personality and prior life experiences.
 Even so, many people find that they share some common reactions including shock, horror, sadness, anger, and anxiety.

 Coping Strategies for Adults Following a Tragic Event

 - Talk about your thoughts and feelings with someone you trust.
 Keeping negative emotions or disturbing thoughts bottled up inside only tends to make them more difficult to manage.

 - Limit the amount of media exposure pertaining to the incident.
 Balance being informed with being overwhelmed.

 - Make sure to take good care of yourself.
 Eat healthy, well-balanced meals.
 Get plenty of sleep.
 Exercise.

 - Use positive coping strategies such as journaling, deep breathing, engaging in hobbies.

 - Participate in community-based activities in response to the tragedy, such as a prayer vigil.
 A sense of belonging to a community at such a time can be powerful.